 The carbon, which made up of almost 70% of the final product, is thus captured in a safe, clean form that can be later used to improve soil quality.

 The texture of biochar is highly porous (with a large surface area) and lightweight.
 It is applied to enhance soil structure, promote microbial activity, and even prevents nutrient loss in the soil.
-Good bio-char has brittle, glass-like sound when it's dropped and in some cases edible.
+Good bio-char has a brittle, glass-like sound when it's dropped and in some cases is edible.

 With all of its great benefits, for good soil, you could use some bio-char or horticultural charcoal.
 It helps purify the soil from some microbes/mold or other kinds of bad bacteria.